 I then cover the rest of the canvas with color.
-I use a medium sized filbert brush to paint the cluster of trees on our left of the painting.
+I use a medium-sized filbert brush to paint the cluster of trees on the left of the painting.
 I make sure there is enough variance in these greens to create depth in the trees.

 Part 13 – Start Adding Small Points Of Interest